DataCorrupted/peter-site/content/post/homeward.md

 What if I am still that asshole?
 Sure it didn't ended well.
 And for what I know, my reputation was just as bad among their friends.
 So it official that I am an asshole now. :)
+(At least no more worries about that anymore)

 Maybe that's part of everyone's life.
 Like I once said, you cannot get what you want and only possess what you don't care.